AleksanderEvensen/GTA-Tool/README.md

 # GTA-Tool
-A simple multitool for gta
+A simple multitool for GTA.

-As a trust factor i have included the source-code from the main file
+As a trust factor I have included the source-code from the main file.

 [Download HERE](https://github.com/AleksanderEvensen/GTA-Tool/releases)

 Features:

-Solo public lobby generator
+Solo public lobby generator.

-Anti-AFK tool
+Anti-AFK tool.